vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 <br>
 <br>

-E-Bot is a virtual english speaking friend that helps learners practice english through casual conversation - supporting them with corrections, translated responses and spoken responses.
+E-Bot is a virtual english speaking friend that helps deaf and hearing learners practice english through casual conversation - supporting them with corrections, translated responses and spoken responses.
 It’s ideal for shy english learners and those who don’t have english speaking friends to practice with.

 Live Web App:<br>
 https://e-bot.woza.work/